 DON’T give up if you dog is initially resistant.

 Many dog’s find the backpack strange at first and may try to paw it off.
 Start by letting your dog get used to the backpack without any weight.
 Keep the experience short, and make it positive by associating the backpack with feeding time, treats, or praise.
 Gradually increase the weight you allow your dog to carry.

 When Charlie first wore his pack he always tried to paw it off.
 I just sprayed the Sour Apple Dog Spray on the pack, then he was ok with it.
 It’s important to note that “resistance” isn’t the same as “pain”.
 If you have any concerns about your dogs ability to carry the backpack, remove it immediately.

-I highly recommend the pack Charlie has, the Ruffwear Approach Pack.
-It's kind of pricey, but it is really well built, comfortable for him, and has several pockets to carry items.
-It's also a good idea to bring a Dog First Aid Kit, but make sure you actually know how to use the items or replace items out with things your dog may need.
+I highly recommend the pack Charlie has, the Ruffwear Approach Pack for short trips (1-3 nights) or the Palisades Pack for longer trips (4+ nights).
+It’s kind of pricey, but it is really well built, comfortable for him, and has several pockets to carry items.
+It’s also a good idea to bring a Dog First Aid Kit, but make sure you actually know how to use the items or replace items out with things your dog may need.
 For instance, I put extra gauze in there because most of the issues Charlie has had on the trail is cutting himself by a branch or from rocks.
 Super Glue is also a handy item, in case you need a quick suture.

 What does Charlie carry?

 His food, in ziplock baggies

 At the end of the trip, he carries some trash for me